Ashish906/erp_employee_management/README.md

 2. Create a docker file.
 I will go for dockerized deployment since it is best for app scalability and versioning.
 3. Create CI/CD pipeline using github actions.
 4. CI/CD would be like when we deploy our code in production branch then it CI/CD come into action and run some steps like check lint errors -> run all test cases -> If all test cases pass, then deploy the code in the server.

+## Area of improvement

+I was trying to do e2e testing with database connection instead of mocking some functions or database operations.
+Also I tried to create only on app instance for all test files so that I can reduce test execution time.
+I tried setupFiles, setupFilesAfterEnv, globalSetup, globalTeardown options in jest configuration.
+But Still I am struggling to solve this case.

 ## License